-On November 18, 2021, we entered into a Share Purchase Agreement, with the stockholders of EtonBio, Inc. (Eton), a California corporation, pursuant to which we agreed to purchase all of the outstanding shares of capital stock of Eton.
+On November 18, 2021, we entered into a Share Purchase Agreement, with the stockholders of EtonBio Inc. (Eton), pursuant to which we purchased all of the outstanding shares of capital stock of Eton.
 The total purchase price was approximately \$14.1 million, which was funded with our existing cash on hand.